 DeAnna and her husband live in Downey, CA. One of their two daughters is studying engineering technology at Cal Poly, Pomona, and the other chemistry at University of Nevada, Reno.

-Director, Membership – Sam Bertic (2-year term)
+Director, Membership – Sam Bertic (2nd year of 2-year term)

 Sam Bertic has been a member of INCOSE for almost 20 years.
 Starting with NCOSE San Diego in the early 90’s he held the office of President, Treasurer, and Delegate-at-Large with that organization and provided advice to the then fledgling INCOSE-LA and its’ supporters at Aerospace Corp.
 Having attended many of the INCOSE International Symposia and Winter Workshops has made it possible to develop relationships with many members from all over the U.S. and now internationally having just attended the INCOSE IS in Rome, Italy.
 As Membership Director for INCOSE-LA Sam will continue to encourage membership and participation in professional activities for the systems engineers in the southern California area.